justinethier/cyclone/docs/Garbage-Collector.md

 A single heap is used to store objects relocated from the various thread stacks.
 Eventually the heap will run too low on space and a collection is required to reclaim unused memory.
 The collector thread is used to perform a major GC with cooperation from the mutator threads.

 ## Tri-color Marking

+An object can be marked using any of the following colors to indicate the status of its memory:

+  - Blue - Unallocated memory.
+  - Red - An object on the stack.
+  - White - Heap memory that has not been scanned by the collector.
+  - Gray - Objects marked by the collector that may still have child objects that must be marked.
+  - Black - Objects marked by the collector whose immediate child objects have also been marked.

 Only objects marked as white, gray, or black participate in major collections: